 He acknowledged her.
 A bitter victory, mocking them of the little time they had left.

-“We will see each other again.”
+“We shall see each other again.”
 She promised.
 “We must.”

 Loki all but threw himself into her embrace, a mirthless laugh shook his body.
 She felt more tears fall onto her shoulder and run down her back.